jduckles/stencila/docs/reference/formats/lexical.md

 The [Lexical JSON](https://lexical.dev/docs/concepts/serialization) format is a serialization format is a convenient for tools based on lexical like Ghost CMS.

 ## Implementation

-Stencila support lossless, bi-directional conversion between Stencila documents and Lexical.
+Stencila support, bi-directional conversion between Stencila documents and Lexical.

 <!-- prettier-ignore-start -->
 <!-- CODEC-DOCS:START -->

 <!-- CODEC-DOCS:STOP -->
 <!-- prettier-ignore-end -->